C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/cross-chain-collaboration/campaign-brief.md

 - It helps turn Cardano into an open source project recognized also beyond our community.
 - It accelerates the growth and evolution of our developer & app ecosystem by inviting contributions from the rest of the blockchain space.

 The budget of $400,000 USD is a moderate 2,5% of the total treasury allocation for Fund8.
 It should be sufficient to kickstart interoperability and cross-chain collaboration initiatives but might not be enough for any large scale infrastructure projects.
-Therefore, we encourage submission of "minimum viable" and "proof of concept" proposals that do include long-term vision and roadmap but which are initially scoped quite small.
+Therefore, **we encourage submission of "minimum viable" and "proof of concept" proposals that do include long-term vision and roadmap but which are initially scoped quite small**.